 The Region 2 Planning Commission is a voluntary local governmental association serving Hillsdale, Jackson and Lenawee counties in south-central Michigan.
 Region 2 serves as a planning, research, and advisory resource to its member units of government.
 Staff provides a variety of professional planning services which benefit member communities including transportation, economic development and community planning assistance.

-The JACTS Policy Committee meeting will be held Thursday, September 15, 2016 at 8:00 a.m.
-The meeting will be held at the Jackson County Tower Bldg., 120 W. Michigan Ave., 5th Floor, Jackson, MI 49201.
+The JACTS Policy Committee meeting will be held on Thursday, August 17, 2017 at 8:00 a.m.
+The meeting will take place a the Jackson County Tower Bldg., 120 W. Michigan Ave., Jackson, MI 49201.
 For a copy of the agenda…read more →

 The Counties of Region 2